 The Villages at Artrip contains approximately 170 acres of land designed as a neo-traditional village community.
 This neighborhood village was designed to provide an urban feel in what was historically a rural setting.
 This development was rezoned in 2006 and is anticipated to include a mix of 900 single family homes and townhouses, over 100,000 square feet of retail, as well as numerous restaurants and office space.
-A future elementary school is proposed in this area which will ensure that such an important community facility will provide a focal point and valuable community resource for this area of new development.
+A future elementary school is proposed in this area which will provide a focal point and valuable community resource for this area of new development.